 Tectoneg a Geoffiseg

-Tectonics is expressed at the surface of the Earth through rapid events such as earthquakes and volcanic eruptions, and slower processes such as creep, while Earth’s crust is shaped by deep crustal and mantle deformation.
+The Tectonics and Geophysics Research Group researches the breadth of tectonics and magmatism from rapid events such as earthquakes and volcanic eruptions, to slower processes such as solid-state creep and magma flow, and longer time scale processes that shape Earth's crust by deep crustal and mantle deformation.

-Our research focuses on the formation and evolution of the lithosphere in a variety of oceanic settings.
-These are split into three areas:
+Our research focuses on the formation and evolution of the lithosphere in a variety of oceanic and continental settings.
+These are split into four areas:

 We adopt a multidisciplinary approach, mostly based on fieldwork on land and at sea (including ocean drilling), using a combination of geochemical/petrological modelling, structural geology and geophysics.